 Lighting design can be the difference between effective infrastructure and missing the mark.
-Good lighting design brings many benefits including the prevention of night-time road accidents, the provision of a safe environment for both motorists and pedestrians, assisting in the reduction of street crime and the fear of crime, as well as contributing to the local night-time economy.
+Good lighting design brings many benefits including the prevention of night-time road accidents, the provision of a safe environment for both motorized and non-motorized users, assisting in the reduction of street crime and the fear of crime, as well as contributing to the local night-time economy.
 Innovations such as adaptive lighting, the application of LED light sources and control systems can reduce energy and carbon costs, while ensuring correct lighting performances.
 Innovations like weather and daylight adaptive lighting can make transportation safer, while reducing energy costs.

 We offer bespoke lighting solutions for both interior and exterior projects, across diverse environmental challenges from the Arctic Circle to the Equator.
 Our lighting designs aim not only to be visually captivating, but to also sit suitably within the environment in which they are located, while also being buildable and maintainable and embracing new technologies.
 We take key environmental factors into account, including sustainability in the use of energy, as well as ecological factors relating to fauna and flora and obtrusive light.

 Putting Our Experience to Work for You

 At WSP, we contribute our expertise to the development of national and international standards for lighting design and engineering through our membership and active participation on instrumental committees and panels, including: the Illuminating Engineering Society of North America (IESNA), the Institution of Lighting Professionals (ILP), the Federal Highway Administration (FHWA), the American Association of State Highway and Transportation Officials (AASHTO), and the International Lighting Commission (Commission Internationale de l'Eclairage).
 These partnerships have resulted in the establishment of industry guidelines and, ultimately, a better lit world.